Defense contractor gave info to romantic interest who has ties to Hezbollah, feds say

 "If true, this conduct is a disgrace, especially for someone serving as a contractor with the United States military," said John Demers, assistant attorney general for the department's National Security Division.

-Investigators said in late December, audit logs showed a shift in Thompson's pattern of access to classified information in computer databases.
+Investigators said that in late December audit logs showed a shift in Thompson's pattern of access to classified information in computer databases.
 She began to look at nearly 60 files containing personal data about the human sources, court documents said.

 The FBI said she passed the information along to a man with whom she had a romantic interest, knowing that he was a foreign national.
 The man "has apparent connections to Hezbollah," prosecutors said.